sprylab/eslint-config-sprylab/README.md

     project: './tsconfig.json', // should be the path to the projects tsconfig.json }
 ```
+**NOTES**:

-**NOTE**: you must set the parserOptions.project to point to your tsconfig file.
+- For this config to work you need to have a tsconfig.json file at the repo root level, and then you have to set the parserOptions.project to point to your tsconfig file (see the @typescript eslint parser docs).
+- You also need to have babel installed and a babel config file at the repo root level (see the @babel eslint parser docs)
+- for best experience you should have a prettier config file at the repo root as well, otherwise the eslint-config-prettier will use its builtin defaults.
 ## Configs

 This package includes three distinct configs: